wernest/Switchshift/README.md

-# Setup
+# Ruby Setup

 1. Install the latest Ruby
-2. Install the latest Rails
+  * RVM is good for this if you are on a Mac
+  * on a windows just download Ruby and install it
+2. Install Bundler -- Bundler is used by rails apps to manage dependencies.
+  * to install: `sudo gem install bundler`  (gem is a tool that comes with ruby that helps install ruby tools/plugins)
+3. Install Bower -- Bower is a tool for managing web dependencies, like Angular.
+To install with npm, use `sudo npm install bower -g`
+  * Bower and Bundler do almost the same thing, but Bundler is ruby specific, so I'm electing to use Bower for the web stuff and Bundler for the ruby stuff.
+This way, if we ever replace the backend ruby with a different solution, we can keep our Bower setup.

+# Application Setup

-3. Clone this repo
+2. Clone this repo
+3. Open a terminal in the project directory
+4. `bundle install` to install all the rails/ruby project dependencies, including Rails itself
+1. `rake db:migrate` to set up the db (you will need to run this anytime the db changes)
+6. `rake bower:install` to install the web dependencies, like Angular and Bootstrap

 # Running

-Open a terminal in the project directory and type:
-1. `rake db:migrate` to set up the db (you only need to run this the first time, or when the db changes)
-2. `rails server` to start the server
+From the project directory run `rails server` to start the server

 Then open a browser and go to `localhost:3000`